michel1991/ocp-java-11/modulars/README.md

-### Which are true statements?
-(Choose all that apply.)
-* A. An automatic module exports all packages to named modules.
-* B. An automatic module exports only the specified packages to named modules
-* C. An automatic module exports no packages to named modules.
-* D. An unnamed module exports only the named packages to named modules.
-* E. An unnamed module exports all packages to named modules.
-* F. An unnamed module exports no packages to named modules.

-An automatic module exports all packages, making option A correct.
-An unnamed module is not available to any modules on the module path.
-Therefore, it doesn’t export any packages, and option F is correct.

 ### Fill in the blanks to complete this sentence: The show-module-resolution option is on the _______ command, and the summary option is on the _______ command.
 * A. jar and java
 * B. javac and java